emoncms/development/experimental/control/open_thermostat_scheduler/readme.md

 ### rfmpi2mqtt.py

-Bridge between serial IO of rfmpi and MQTT based on emonhub.
+Bridge between serial IO of rfmpi and MQTT based on @pb66's emonhub decoder.

 **RX:** Node data received is decoded according to config file and posted to rx MQTT topic & redis db